EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 Low-risk countries

 Commodities sourced entirely from low-risk areas can follow a simplified due diligence procedure.
-Companies must still collect all basic information - such as geolocation data - but they are not required to perform a detailed risk assessment or risk mitigation unless new information indicates a problem.
+Companies must still collect all basic information - such as geolocation data, production details, and legal compliance evidence - but the formal risk assessment step (Article 10) can be streamlined.
+The underlying rationale: if a country has strong forest governance and low deforestation rates, the baseline risk is lower, and thus less mitigation is needed.

 High-risk countries